[hdvideo id=107 ]

 Update June 26: The Presidents letter in response to the article is now posted at the bottom of this page.

-In 2009, the oil and gas company Blue Bay Petroleum took over operations from Mobil Oil Micronesia, Inc. to provide fuel to Palau.
+In 2009, approved the oil and gas company Blue Bay Petroleum took over operations from Mobil Oil Micronesia, Inc. to provide fuel to Palau.
 Mobil had nine service stations, marinas and about 15 employees.

 New information has surfaced about the circumstances surrounding Blue Bay Petroleum’s entry into Palau’s marketplace, including the transfer of the company, FIB status and award of an exclusive 5-year contract worth nearly 100 million dollars.